0xKolten/hacking-stellar-python-edition/2-payments.md

 For the official documentation on payments - [go here](https://www.stellar.org/developers/guides/concepts/list-of-operations.html#payment).

-As a Stellar user, you have the option to execute many types of [operations](https://www.stellar.org/developers/guides/concepts/operations.html) - I'll go over more of these throughout the following chapters.
+As a Stellar user, you have the option to execute many types of [operations](https://www.stellar.org/developers/guides/concepts/operations.html).
 Payments are one type of operation and are simply the sending of a specific amount of an asset to a destination.

-**Note**: On Stellar, transactions contain a list of operations and other relevant information such as fees, signatures, etc. In short, transactions are simply commands that alter the state of the ledger.
+**Note**: On Stellar, transactions contain a *list of operations* and other relevant information such as fees, signatures, etc. In short, transactions are simply commands that alter the state of the ledger.
 Each operation you add to a transaction costs a **base fee** of 100 stroops (0.00001 lumens), so the total transaction fee is the number of operations multiplied by the base fee.
 For the official documentation on transactions - [go here](https://www.stellar.org/developers/guides/concepts/transactions.html).

 ### Sending a Payment